Simple Like Dislike Button With Pure HTML JS (Free Download!)

-Welcome to a tutorial and example of how to create a like-dislike button.
-Want to add your own like/dislike button?
-Here’s a quick sharing of my simple version using pure HTML CSS Javascript, with no third-party libraries.
-Read on!
+Welcome to a tutorial on how to create a like-dislike button.
+Want to add a like/dislike button to your project?
+Well, you don’t need to load an entire third-party library for that.
+Here’s a quick sharing of my simple version, read on!

 TABLE OF CONTENTS